Single Sign On (SSO) is a service permitting the use of one set of login credentials (username and password) to access multiple applications.

 Why use SSO in EHQ?

-Single Sign On can dramatically improve your admin and participants' user experience.
+Single Sign-On (SSO) can help improve your admin and participants' user experience.
 With SSO you don't have to register a new account and remember a new username and password.
-Instead you can simply log into EHQ with the same credentials you use to log into your existing systems.
+Instead, you and your colleagues can simply log into EHQ with the same credentials you use to log into your existing systems every day at work.

 How does it look?